PabloDeAlbu/certbot-manager/README.md

 ## Requirements

-To use Certobot-Manager, you need to have the following installed on your system:
+Certobot-Manager is a tool to check if the domains listed in a certbot-generated SSL/TLS certificate meet the necessary requirements to renew the certificate.
+The tool uses the Apache plugin of Certbot for testing purposes.

+The tool consists of a Makefile that executes various Python scripts through different rules.

 * Python 3.6 or higher
-* Certbot
+* Apache with the Certbot plugin installed
+* Certbot-generated SSL/TLS certificate with multiple domains
 * GNU Make
-* OpenSSL

 You can install Python and Certbot using your operating system's package manager or by downloading them from their respective websites.
-Make and OpenSSL are typically pre-installed on most Unix-based systems.
+Make are typically pre-installed on most Unix-based systems.

 ## Getting Started